anoma/juvix-workshop/anoma/README.md

 ## Overview

-For this application there is a _Dealer_ who coordinates the puzzle and a number of participants who all try to sovle the puzzle.
+For this application there is a _Dealer_ who coordinates the puzzle and a number of participants who all try to solve the puzzle.
 The participants are rewarded for each square of the puzzle they fill in correctly.

-There are resouce types **Sudoku** which represents a Sudoku grid and **Reward** which is the token that participants receive for filling in correct squares.
+There are resource types **Sudoku** which represents a Sudoku grid and **Reward** which is the token that participants receive for filling in correct squares.

 The Sudoku resource has a [logic